chriscowley/sensu-docs/source/docs/0.16/packages.md

 **IMPORTANT NOTE** - Fedora systems will require hard-coding the
   $releasver variable.
 Choosing `6` should be fine for at least Fedora 16 and 17.
 Later versions will be tested as necessary.

+**ANOTHER IMPORTANT NOTE** - If you are installing on RHEL7 there is currently no repo available.
+Forcing `6` should be fine.
+  If installing via Puppet, you need to force the URL using the `repo_source` parameter.

 ### Step #2 - Install Sensu {#yum-install-sensu}